Butonix/pajax/README.md

 - onProgress(callback)              // Progress callback
 - setTimeout(number)                // Sets the timeout
 ```
-Operators on request instances
+Operators only on request instances
 ```
+- as(method)                        // Sets the http method
 - attach(body)                      // Sets the body
 ```
-Operators on pajax instances
+Operators only on pajax instances
 ```
 - JSON()                            // Sets the accept header and content-type to `application/json`
 - URLEncoded()                      // Sets the content-type to `application/x-www-form-urlencoded`